legendu-net/blog/misc/content/2013-10-24-regex-equivalence.markdown

 **

-1. If you use a regex multiple times, then there is advantage to complie it and use the compiled version ... as everyone use a plain regrex, it is compiled and then used ...
+1. If you use a regular expression multiple times, then there is advantage to complie it and use the compiled version ... as everyone use a plain regrex, it is compiled and then used ...